-Learn how you to install GNOME extensions on the Ubuntu 20.04 LTS desktop in this step by step guide, which comes illustrated with plenty of screenshots to help you follow along.
+We show you how to install GNOME extensions on Ubuntu 20.04 LTS and above in this step-by-step guide, fully illustrated with ton of screenshots to help you get going.

-Like browser add-ons, GNOME Shell extensions give you safe and easy way to extend, adjust or reshape the GNOME Shell experience to suit your own needs.
+Much like browser add-ons, GNOME Shell extensions give you safe and easy way to extend, adjust or reshape your desktop experience to suit your own needs.

-This can be as simple as adding a weather forecast to the top bar through to more dramatic changes, like combining the top bar and the Ubuntu dock into a single panel stripped across the bottom of your screen.
+This can be as simple as adding a weather forecast to the top bar, or more dramatic, like combining the top bar and the Ubuntu dock into a single panel stripped across the bottom of the screen.

-Whatever task you have in mind there’s probably a GNOME Shell extension that can do it.
+Whatever task, tweak or tune-up you have in mind there’s probably a GNOME Shell extension that can do it.
 Our list of the best GNOME extensions has more ideas.

-In this guide we show you how to install GNOME extensions on Ubuntu.
-It’s a three step process that involves installing the GNOME Shell host connector, the GNOME Shell integration extension for Firefox or Google Chrome, and how they work together to let you enable extensions quickly and easily using the GNOME Extensions website.
+In this post you will learn how to install GNOME extensions on Ubuntu.
+It’s a three step process that involves installing the GNOME Shell host connector, the browser add-on, and the desktop extension manager tool.
+Together, these let you install GNOME extensions from the GNOME Extensions website.

 Install GNOME Extensions on Ubuntu